 Places From Where Farmers Can Get Seed

-As an aspiring hemp farmer, it’s important to find a trusted supplier from where you can procure hemp seeds.
+As an aspiring hemp farmer, it’s important to find a trusted supplier from where you can procure hemp seeds like high CBD hemp seeds.
 Europe and Canada continue to be the biggest suppliers.
 However, there’s no guarantee as to how seeds procured from outside the US would eventually acclimatize with the soil and climatic conditions.
 If the crop ends-up exceeding the 0.3% THC mark at the time of harvest, it becomes marijuana under federal law.
 That means it’s no longer legal.

 With that said, over the years a growing number of big players have emerged in the market that can act as a springboard for farmers.
 One of those pioneers is Industrial Hemp Farms.
 It’s a wholesale supplier of hemp clones and seeds with promising genetics.
 It also deals in CBD hemp biomass.
 The company also buys hemp and hemp products from other farmers.

 Getting Into The Hemp Business For A Farmer

 Even though hemp contains less than 0.3% THC (the psychoactive compound) there are strict prohibitions placed by the Federal Government on the extraction and cultivation of CBD.

 Therefore, if you want to grow hemp in the US legally, you would need to get in touch with the local zoning agencies as well as the officials at the city and country.
 This is important to know all the regulations, conveyances, and codes that might be necessary for you to comply with.
 Let’s not forget the prerequisite for staying compliant – growing hemp that has no more than 3.0% THC content.